rdev5/rdev5-windowsciphers/README.md

 ````

 ### Cryptography Cipher Suites
-To set the following cipher suites, use `windowsciphers::crypto::functions::set`:
+To set the following cipher suites in their respective order, use `windowsciphers::crypto::functions::set`:
 ````
 windowsciphers::crypto::functions::set { 'Cipher Suites':
 	$functions => [